h5b/msp-exp430G2/README.md

 This sets up a virtual development machine host __msp430-dev__ based on Ubuntu 12.04. with the MSP-GCC toolchain already being installed.
 The setup takes a couple of minutes.
-After the installation you can login to the machine by running: `vagrant ssh`
+After the installation has finished you can login to the machine by running: `vagrant ssh`

 ## Code Examples